Thanks for telling us about yourself, ! Now we know who we're talking to, and can create content you'll love

 The university was originally established in 2007 as the University Campus Suffolk, as a collaboration between the University of East Anglia and the University of Essex.
 It acquired university status and independence in 2016, taking on its current name.
 Today it’s a thriving university with a student population of more than 5,000 individuals.

-It’s a competitive institution, having placed in the top 100 universities in the UK according to the 2023 Complete University Guide league table.
-It also took 31st place in the 2022 Whatuni Student Choice Awards, reflecting the strength of student opinion around its courses, support services and graduate prospects.
+It took 31st place in the 2022 Whatuni Student Choice Awards, reflecting the strength of student opinion around its courses, support services and graduate prospects.

 Suffolk has four campus sites across East Anglia.
 The main campus can be found in Ipswich, while other campuses are found in Bury St. Edmunds, Lowestoft and Great Yarmouth.
 Each campus has a particular focus and offers students modern facilities to learn in.